andrewcz-se/jobhunter/README.md

  * Low Latency: Groq's high-speed inference ensures the "sanitization" feels near-instant to the user.

 4. Limitations & Mitigation
- * TPM Spikes: If a user tries to sanitize 100+ jobs at once, the backend will automatically chunk the request into groups of 25 to avoid hitting the 8k limit in a single burst.
+ * TPM Spikes: If a user tries to sanitise 100+ jobs at once, the backend will automatically chunk the request into groups of 25 to avoid hitting the 8k limit in a single burst.
  * Packages should be installed using pnpm

 ## PHASE 14 COMPLETED: Migration to Express Backend